THE HISTORY OF 3D RENDERING: The Pre-Digital Age. Part 2.

 THE EARLIEST DIGITAL PICTURES

-The First Photo-Electric Pictures2
+The First Photo-Electric Pictures

 In 1881 a British researcher Shelford Bidwell introduced his invention – the method of telephotography.
 His initial idea was to transmit visual images by means of discreet electrical impulses.
 The functioning of the apparatus, constructed by Bidwell, was based on the properties of a chemical element Selenium to change electrical resistance under direct light.
 The transmitter scanned a picture line by line and sent the intermittent electrical signals down the telegraph wire to the receiver, where the image was recreated.